hscstudio/angular1-yii2/documentation/06-conclusion.md

 ## Conclusion

-Yii 2 makes us easier and faster in making the web service as well as teach in ways that properly and safely.
+Yii 2.0 makes it much easier and faster to implement a web service as well as teaching us how to do it properly.

-Remarkable , if AngularJs as best Js framework is now integrated with Yii Framework 2.0 as the best PHP Framework .
+The API created could be used easily from AngularJs or any other client.
+Overall, AngularJS and Yii 2.0 are a good match.

-Happy coding fun
+Happy coding!

 Jakarta, Indonesia
 May, 12 2015